openhab/openhab-addons/bundles/org.openhab.binding.amazonechocontrol/README.md

 You will find the serial number in the Alexa app or on the webpage YOUR_OPENHAB/amazonechocontrol/YOUR_ACCOUNT (e.g. http://openhab:8080/amazonechocontrol/account1).

+### Flash Briefing Profile

+The flashbriefingprofile thing has no configuration parameters.
+It will be configured at runtime by using the save channel to store the current flash briefing configuration in the thing.

 #### Channels

 | Channel Type ID       | Item Type   | Access Mode | Thing Type                    | Description